ETL vs ELT : 14 Major Differences

 What is ETL?

 ETL stands for Extract, Transform, and Load, commonly used in data warehousing and other data integration and procedures.
+Data transformation in ETL often occurs on a secondary processing server before loading it into the target data warehouse.
 It is a process of extracting data from one or more sources, transforming it into an appropriate format, and finally loading it into a destination system.

 ETL Process

-The ETL process is a crucial part of many data-driven organizations, allowing them to efficiently manage large amounts of data and ensure its consistency and accuracy.
+This is a crucial part of many data-driven organizations, allowing them to efficiently manage large amounts of data and ensure its consistency and accuracy.
 By following a well-defined ETL process, organizations can ensure that their data is accurate, up-to-date, and ready for analysis.
+After extraction, the next step is to transform data into a format well-suited for analysis.

 • Data is extracted as it is assembled from different sources.
 This data may come from files, databases, or other sources and could be structured, semi-structured, or unstructured.